More and More People Are Getting Injections– We Briefly Explain Why

 • Do NOT perform activities that involve straining, heavy lifting, and vigorous exercise for 24 hrs after treatment.

-• Redness and tenderness at the injection site is expected and will subside over time.
+• Redness and tenderness at the injection site are expected and will subside over time.

 • Take Arnica to help with bruising or swelling.